h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_4_17_explanation.md

 - **A quadratic model for 2D inputs** requires six basis functions: a constant term (1), two linear terms ($x_1$, $x_2$), and three quadratic terms ($x_1^2$, $x_1x_2$, $x_2^2$).
 This model can represent a variety of curved surfaces including bowls, ridges, and saddles.

 - **The choice of basis functions** directly affects the bias-variance tradeoff.
 Simpler functions may cause underfitting (high bias), while more complex functions may cause overfitting (high variance).
 The optimal choice balances these two sources of error to achieve the best generalization performance.

+- **Computational efficiency** should be considered when choosing basis functions, especially for large datasets or resource-constrained environments.
+- **Regularization** plays a crucial role in controlling model complexity when using many basis functions, improving generalization performance and robustness.
+- **Cross-validation** provides an objective way to select the optimal model complexity, balancing bias and variance to achieve the best generalization performance.

 Understanding basis functions provides a powerful framework for modeling complex relationships in data while leveraging the simplicity and efficiency of linear models.
 This approach forms the foundation for many advanced machine learning techniques, including kernel methods, spline models, and neural networks with their connection to infinite-width networks and neural tangent kernels.